 The temperature during the day is going to help you determine which layers you’re going to need for insulating purposes.

-Average Weather in Winter
+Average Precipitation in Winter

 Checking the weather will help determine which outer layers you will need.
-When I visited the average temperature during the day was -20 degrees and at night it was -40 degrees before the wind chill.
-There was no precipitation which was nice!
+When I visited, the average temperature during the day was -20 degrees, and at night it was -40 degrees before the wind chill.
+There was no precipitation, which was nice!

 Average Precipitation in Fairbanks, AK in Winter